tamerharsh/myth_busters/README.md

 Myth Buster repository is about demos on small technical stuffs which gives more clarity about a topic .

 #  Single Number IP
-Often we assume that ip should be of the form a.b.c.d  where a , b,c and d are octal numbers . but the fact is that ip address can also be of the form
+Often we assume that ip should be of the form a.b.c.d  where a , b,c and d are decimal numbers in the range [0-255] . but the fact is that ip address can also be of the form :-

 [1]  a.b.c